Decisions made – what next?

 If your goal is to get back to practise at some point in the future, then now is the time to start making a plan to get you there.
 See Stage 6 – Remediation for tips on how to ensure you build the evidence that will enable the regulator to consider your case for re-instatement onto the register in the future.

 If you have decided that you will move away from a medical career, there are lots of options to consider.
 See Stage 7 – Options when not working for suggestions on how you can use the skills and experiences you have learnt to find an alternative career path.

 Seek proper guidance to help you with planning the next steps and have people around you that you trust, who won’t judge you but who will also have your best interest in mind and be honest with you about what you should do next.

 “I knew I had to take the decision on the chin and try to put things right.
 I had to accept that what I did was wrong and that’s why I was in this position – now I had to focus on putting it right”

-The doctors in our group in our group had a series of tips they wanted to share with health professionals who find themselves in this position:
+The doctors in our group had a series of tips they wanted to share with health professionals who find themselves in this position: